 When you’re searching for a new home, pesky plumbing problems can be easily overlooked — especially if you don’t know how to identify issues lurking behind the walls.
 Some plumbing flaws are an easy fix.
-Others can lead to serious damage and major financial woes if they aren’t addressed by a reputed plumbing service like Zambezi Plumbing.
+Others can lead to serious damage and major financial woes if they aren’t addressed by a reputed plumbing service.

 Don’t get soaked!
 Before signing on that dotted line, make sure you look for these five red flags.